Reducing greenhouse gas emissions

 Producing solar energy

 Producing green electricity helps to reduce the Group’s carbon emissions.
-Since 2007, more than 150 solar power plants have been set up on the roofs of stores and on the shades of car parks, in France as well as in Colombia and Brazil.
+Since 2007, more than 150 solar power plants have been set up on the roofs of stores and on the shades of car parks, in France.

 Some of these plants enable the stores to be self-sufficient.